 - Surviving the death of a child is the hardest thing any parent will ever go through.
 When you feel like you don't have the strength to go on, remember that we're here to support you.

-Loss of an Adult Child
+Expressing Condolences for the Loss of an Adult Child

 Here's a unique poem for parents that have lost a grown up child.